tiger-openai-hackathon/hacks/README.md

 Please feel free to reach out to the trainers during the session, for any questions or issues related to access or the solution.
 We hope you have a rewarding experience during the hack event.

-**Note**: The Azure service accesses used in this event are only valid during the event.
-Please contact your respective Microsoft account teams to follow up on the continued access or further questions.

 ## Prerequisites

 ### Operating System